 The Trumbull County native grew up in a racing family.
 We checked in with the NASCAR driver as he prepares for the 2019 NASCAR season to kick off.

 Isaac Newton Hook was a well-known 19th-century boatman on the Muskingum River.
 He also designed and created his own tomb.

 Three patients share their stories about the cardiac issues they didn’t see coming.

 Charles Young was the most highly decorated African-American military officer of his time, the first black U.S. National Park superintendent and a professor at Ohio’s Wilberforce University.
-His life of service and leadership inspired generations to follow.
+His life of service inspired generations to follow.